msteckyefantis/subzero/README.md

 <br>

+####No-op
+If the input value is not an object, a function, or a class for any of subzero's functions, the return value will be the input value unaltered.

 ###1) subzero.freeze( functionOrClassOrObjectToFreeze )
-Freeze a class or function and its prototype.
-For object input, it acts the exact same way as Object.freeze.
+Freeze a class or a function and its prototype.
+For object input, it acts the exact same way as [Object.freeze](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze).

 ```.js
 'use strict';